Papelucho and the Martian: Production

-Papelucho series is one of the most popular children's book in Chile.
-Cine Animadores, after their local success with Ogu and Mampato in Rapa Nui started the production of the film in 2005 with the financial help of Canal 13 Films, using 1.5 million dollars in budget.
-The most notable difference between Papelucho and the Martian and Ogu and Mampato in Rapa Nui is the use of CG scenes mixed with traditional animation at the same time.
+The Papelucho series is one of the most popular children's book in Chile.
+Cine Animadores, after their local success with Ogu and Mampato in Rapa Nui started the production of the film in 2005 with the financial help of Canal 13 Films, using 1.5 million Chilean bills in budget.
+Director Alejandro Rojas Téllez wanted to have a Papelucho film as CineAnimadores' first film since its founding in 1988 and was going to be based on the third book Papelucho historiador, would be put into development once Canal 13 was involved into the production.
+According to Juan Diego Garretón, one of the members of the crew, he explained that “[Papelucho] was different, the ability to coordinate all the opinions, of the sons of the writer, even [Canal 13]; they all wanted something different, they imagined different things,”.
+The production had over 150 people, including colorists and animators, who made over 100,000 frames.
+The most notable difference between Papelucho and the Martian and Ogu and Mampato in Rapa Nui is the use of CG scenes (including objects, the backgrounds, and Papelucho's imagination sequences on Mars) mixed with traditional animation (a majority of the characters) at the same time, which was a trailblazer in Chilean animation for the time.

 The film was very loosely based on the book of the same name Papelucho y el Marciano written by Marcela Paz in 1968 because is one of the most popular books of Papelucho line and also because of his sci-fi themes.
-The film was fully animated and produced in Chile, but it was dubbed in Mexico with recognized voice actors like Marina Huerta, Mario Castañeda and Maggie Vera, although Mexican voice actors maintained some Chilean Spanish slangs.
+The film was fully animated and produced in Chile, but it was dubbed in Mexico at Dubbing House, with recognized voice actors like Marina Huerta, Mario Castañeda and Maggie Vera, although Mexican voice actors maintained some Chilean Spanish slangs.

 Reception

-The movie was received with mostly moderate to bad reviews by critics.
+Critical response

+The movie was received with mostly mediocre to negative reviews by critics.
+Silva V., Ana Josefa, writing her review for the Chilean newspaper La Segunda, gave the film two white stars out of five blue stars, stating that the movie, despite being made and produced in Chile, felt Americanized as well as how it has an unfocused narrative, adding that, "The worst that this is simply not Papelucho at all; that this unknown child that they present is unclear; that the creators have no idea what to do with him and it shows: his "adventures" are a series of graceless events and his executions don't have any wit or intelligence, not even by a long shot.
+It's basically a boring movie, with bright colors, inspired by a series that is against all that."